CaitHRobinson/private-rental-efficiency/cluster/README.md

 **K-means clustering:** K-means iteratively relocates data points between a predefined set of k clusters.
 Each observation belongs to the cluster with the nearest mean.
 Clusters have a high degree of similarity within, and low degree of similarity between them.
 We use a MacQueen variation that recalculates cluster centroids each time it iterates over a datapoint, until they converge.

-**Preparing the data:** Prior to cluster analysis, variables are standardised using z-scores.
+**Preparing the data:** Prior to cluster analysis, variables are recalculated as percentages and standardised using z-scores.
+We select 11 EPC variables to be included in the cluster analysis.

 **Choosing the optimal cluster number:** Several diagnostics evaluate the final number of clusters: a between-cluster and within-cluster sum of squares statistic.
 We choose a nine-cluster solution, balancing detail with usability.
 Clusters names describe the density, geography, and intensity of inefficiency.